fread-ink/epub-cfi-resolver/README.md

 A CFI, or Canonical Fragment Identifier, is like a more complicated `#anchor` as used in HTML `href=` attributes.
 Think of them as ebook bookmarks.

-CFIs allow specifying a precise location inside any XML/XHTML/HTML document by specifying how to traverse the document tree.
-E.g:
+CFIs allow specifying a precise location inside any XML/XHTML/HTML document by specifying how to traverse the document tree, e.g:

 ```
 epubcfi(/6/7:42)